 Soil: ×Graptophytum 'Supreme Crested' needs good drainage to maintain a healthy root system.
 Choose a well-draining soil and a pot with drainage holes for container growth.

-Temperature: This plant will do well in summer weather, but its most active growth occurs in spring and fall. ×Graptophytum 'Supreme Crested' can withstand temperatures as low as 30°F (-1.1°C).
-USDA Plant Hardiness Zones 10a to 11b, 30°F to 50°F (-1.1°C to 10°C).
+Temperature: This plant will do well in summer weather, but its most active growth occurs in spring and fall. ×Graptophytum 'Supreme Crested' is hardy in USDA Plant Hardiness Zones 10a-11b, which have average annual extreme minimum winter temperatures ranging from 30°F to 50°F (-1.1°C to 10°C).

-Watering: Outdoors, growing in full sun, will appreciate a weekly watering in summer.
-However, when the weather cools in spring and fall, watering should be reduced to about every 10 to 14 days.
-Rather than giving the potted plant little splashes of water here and there, give it a good soaking until water runs out of the drainage holes, then wait for the soil to dry out completely before watering again.
-In winter, water the plant just enough to keep the leaves from shriveling.
+Watering: When growing outdoors in full sun, this plant will appreciate a weekly watering during the summer.
+As the weather cools in spring and fall, reduce watering to every 10 to 14 days.
+Instead of giving the potted plant small amounts of water frequently, it's best to thoroughly soak the soil until water drains from the drainage holes.
+Allow the soil to dry completely before watering again.
+In winter, water the plant just enough to prevent the leaves from shriveling.

 Fertilizing: Apply fertilizer during the active growing season to promote healthy growth, including flower production.
 A water-soluble fertilizer diluted to half-strength is suitable and commonly used.